Archimondee/react-native-blueprint-label/README.md

 3. Add this in MainApplication.java file
 ```
 import com.blueprinter.ReactNativeBlueprintLabelPackage; -> On top
-new RNBluetoothEscposPrinterPackage() -> On Get packages
+new ReactNativeBlueprintLabelPackage() -> On Get packages
 ```

 ### Usage